ctavispost/personalPortfolio/project05.md

     <p>Future features include:</p>
     <ul>
-      <li>A profile section where users select color preferences and why they are using the app</li>
+      <li>A profile section where users choose color preferences and why they are using the app</li>
       <li>Private questionnaires to better understand and communicate moods</li>
       <li>Oauth authentication for simpler sign-on</li>
       <li>Faster performance</li>